 What is April Loan Drop?

-Every year, in the month of April, eligible UK students receive 50% of their annual maintenance loan payment in one lump sum.
+Every year, in the month of April, eligible UK students receive one-third of their annual maintenance loan payment in one lump sum.
 As you can imagine, this is a pretty big deal for students – with some receiving as much as £4,602 in a single drop.
 We’re here to tell you why it’s a big deal for student-facing brands, too.

 Which students receive the April Loan Drop?